The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Introduction

 \paragraph{Outline of this paper.}

 In Section~\ref{section--2}, we introduce our tame decay conditions together with the relevant function spaces.
 We state the main results established in this paper in Theorem~\ref{theo-prec} (existence of the seed-to-solution map) and in Theorems~\ref{theo:deuxieme} and \ref{theo:deuxieme-2} (asymptotic properties of the solutions).
-In Section~\ref{section--3}, we investigate the dual version of the linearized Einstein operators in suitably weighted Sobolev spaces and, next, the linearized Einstein operator in suitably weighted H\"older spaces.
-We then solve the nonlinear Einstein equations and establish the existence of the seed-to-solution map, completing therefore the proof of Theorem \ref{theo-prec}.
-Next, in Section~\ref{section--6}, we study the linearized Hamiltonian and momentum operators and derive refined estimates at critical and super-critical levels of decay.
+In Section~\ref{section--3}, we investigate the dual version of the linearized Einstein operators in suitably weighted Sobolev spaces and, next, in suitably weighted H\"older spaces.
+We then solve Einstein's (nonlinear) constraint equations and establish the existence of the seed-to-solution map, completing therefore the proof of Theorem \ref{theo-prec}.
+Next, in Section~\ref{section--6}, we study the linearized Hamiltonian and momentum operators and derive refined estimates at the (super-)harmonic level of decay.
 In Section~\ref{section--7}, the asymptotic properties of the seed-to-solution map are established and we provide a proof of Theorems~\ref{theo:deuxieme} and \ref{theo:deuxieme-2}.
-Finally, the asymptotic localization problem is solved in Section~\ref{sectio6}, while the proof of some technical estimates iss postponed to the appendix.
+Finally, the asymptotic localization problem is solved in Section~\ref{sectio6}.